yangtao309/zuul-route-jdbc-spring-cloud-starter/README.md

 </dependency>
 ```

-Connect to Cassandra and create a keyspace:
+Connect to mysql and create a keyspace:

 ```sql(mysql)